-Vaccination of youth between 12 and 17 is in full swing in Quebec.
-For children under 14, it is the parents who must provide — or refuse — the consent on behalf of the child.
+Vaccination against COVID for children between 5 and 11 will soon start in Quebec.
+For all children under 14, it is the parents who must provide — or refuse — the consent on behalf of the child.
 But what happens if one parent says yes and the other says no?

 The interests of the child come first